replicate/cog/README.md

-# Cog: ML model packaging
+# Cog: Machine learning model packaging

 - **Store models in a central location.** Never again will you have to hunt for the right model file on S3 and figure out the right code to load it.
 Cog models are in one place with a content-addressable ID.
 - **Package everything that a model needs to run.** Code, weights, pre/post-processing, data types, Python dependencies, system dependencies, CUDA version, etc etc. No more dependency hell.